EsanOrizi/FullStackApp/README.md

    * Code first approach for database design and use of entity framework
    * Clean Architecture
    * CQRS and Mediator pattern
-   * Unit test using NUnit
+   * Unit test using NUnit (Mediator removed branch)
-   * Repository pattern, Unit of Work
+   * Repository pattern, Unit of Work (Mediator removed branch)

 * Frontend React
    * Typescript